SL-Pirate/next-endpoints/README.md

 This lets you organize your endpoints and generated clients however you like while keeping everything type-safe and consistent.

+### ⚡ Two-Way Header Binding

+Sending custom headers from the client to your API endpoint is simple.
+Just pass an object containing your headers as the second argument to the generated client method.
+On the endpoint side, accept the req (API request) as the second argument in your ApiMethod function.

+Receiving headers from the endpoint back to the client requires a slightly different approach.
+You need to set the headers directly on the request object.
+While this may seem unconventional, it’s designed to keep your endpoint methods clean and focused on their main logic.

+Important: Only headers that start with x- will be forwarded to the client.
+Any other headers will be ignored.

 ### ✨ Optional React Hook

 For convenience, we provide a simple React hook useApiClient to wrap your API client calls with built-in loading, error,